 - Serve the spread topped with more of the toasted pecans along with crackers or chips.

 - Make ahead: The spread can be made up to 2 days ahead if kept refrigerated in a sealed container.
 Make sure to top it with the pecans just before serving.

 - Cheese: You can change the ratio of goat cheese to cream cheese to match your tastes.
-All goat cheese, half and half, mostly cream cheese.
+From 50/50 to mostly one or the other.
 These will all work.